Energinet-DataHub/greenforce-frontend/README.md

 - `api-dh-ci.yml` - Used by the BFF for `app-dh`.
 - `ett.yml` - Used by "Energy Track and Trace" app
 - `license-check-ci.yml` - Used for adding license to files
-- `frontend-ci.yml` - Used to build, test, format and lint all front-end apps
+- `frontend-ci.yml` - Used to build, test, format and lint all frontend apps

 We use bots for certain trivial tasks such as adding license headers to files, formatting code, fixing lint errors, and generating API clients based on OpenAPI.
 For this to work, bots have to use the repository secret `ACTIONS_BOT_SSH_KEY` when checking out and pushing changes or creating releases that trigger a workflow.
 Only do this for idempotent tasks to